Battle of Rio de Janeiro: Background

-The battle
+Battle

 In spite of the British warning, the French appearance in Rio's harbour on 12 September was a surprise.
 The British news, when it arrived in August, had led Governor Francisco de Moraes de Castro to call out his militia and increase preparedness, and rumours of sails off Cabo Frio in early September had again raised the alert.
 However, on 11 September the governor ordered the militia to stand down, just as Duguay-Trouin was preparing his approach to the harbour.
 The commander of Le Lys, Courserac, led the squadron directly in the Bay of Rio, between the forts lining the harbour entry, and straight at seven Portuguese warships that were anchored there.
-The Portuguese fleet commander, admiral Gaspar da Costa, could do nothing but cut the cables in hopes of getting his ships moving.
-Three of battleships grounded and were destroyed by the Portuguese to prevent their capture; the fourth was taken by the French and burned.
+The Portuguese fleet commander, admiral Gaspar da Costa Ataíde, could do nothing but cut the cables in hopes of getting his ships moving.
+Three of his ships of the line grounded and were scuttled by the Portuguese to prevent their capture; the fourth was captured by the French and burnt.
 Fire from the forts, undermanned after the order to stand down, did some damage to the French fleet, inflicting 300 casualties before the ships passed out of range.

 After 3 days of bombardments, the French landed 3,700 men to attack the city.
 The governor of Rio, Castro-Morais, had fortified the city after French attacks in previous years, but very feebly commanded the defense, which buckled under the French bombardment.
 After a council on 21 September in which Moraes ordered the city's defenders to hold the line, militia began deserting that night, after which there began a general flight from the city that included the governor.
 Under the disorganised circumstances, the French prisoners from Duclerc's expedition broke out of prison.